-On June 3, 1968, the day Valerie Solanas shot Andy Warhol, Johnson was mugged at knifepoint in lower Manhattan.
+On June 3, 1968, the day Valerie Solanas shot Andy Warhol, Johnson was held at knifepoint in lower Manhattan.
 Two days later, the world was shocked by the assassination of Bobby Kennedy at the hands of Sirhan Sirhan in Los Angeles.
 A few months earlier the death of Martin Luther King, Jr. threw the USA into upset.
-These traumatic events prompted Johnson's abrupt departure to Glen Cove, Long Island, to house he described as a "small white farmhouse with a Joseph Cornell attic."
-He then relocated to nearby Locust Valley, where he lived in ever-greater reclusiveness.
+These traumatic events prompted Johnson's abrupt departure to Glen Cove, Long Island, to a house he described as a "small white farmhouse with a Joseph Cornell attic."
+He shortly after relocated to nearby Locust Valley, where he lived until his death.
 As his contemporaries became famous, Johnson gradually but purposefully closed off his private life and dwelling, but still maintained connections via trips into New York City, his mail art, the telephone, and various activities in the Locust Valley community.
 Johnson, referring to himself as a “mysterious and secret organization,” eventually achieved legendary status as a “pure,” completely un-commercial artist.
-His underground reputation bubbled beneath the surface into the 1980s, despite his physical absence from the scene.
+His underground reputation bubbled beneath the surface into the 1980s, despite his physical absence from the Manhattan art world.
 Johnson’s presence continued to be felt by those who admired him including Jasper Johns, James Rosenquist, Roy Lichtenstein, Andy Warhol, Christo and Jeanne-Claude, Chuck Close, Robert Rauschenberg, and a close circle of friends, admirers, and collectors.
 Only a handful of people were ever allowed into his house and around 1978, he ceased to exhibit or sell his work commercially.
 In contrast to his physical seclusion, Johnson's pre-digital network of correspondents increased exponentially.
 Johnson feverishly developed richer and more complex collages, which Whitney Museum curator, Donna de Salvo, described as “extending the compositional network beyond the parameters of an individual work and into the wider world."